markszulc/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/logs.md

 ### Environment specific variables to set Java log levels

-An alternative to setting static, well known Java log levels for each environment, is to use AEM as Cloud Service's [environment specific variables](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html#environment-specific-configuration-values) to parameterize the log level, allowing the values to be changed dynamically via the [Adobe I/O CLI with Cloud Manager plugin](#aio-cli).
+An alternative to setting static well-known Java log levels for each environment is to use AEM as Cloud Service's [environment specific variables](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html#environment-specific-configuration-values) to parameterize log levels, allowing the values to be changed dynamically via the [Adobe I/O CLI with Cloud Manager plugin](#aio-cli).

-This requires updating the Logging OSGi configurations to use the environment specific variable placeholders.
-The Adobe recommended log levels should still be set as the [default value](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html#default-values) for the respective environments.
+This requires updating the logging OSGi configurations to use the environment specific variable placeholders.
+[Default values](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html#default-values) for log levels should be set as per [Adobe recommendations](#log-levels).
 For example:

 `/apps/example/config/org.apache.sling.commons.log.LogManager.factory.config-example.cfg.json`